-DESCRIP TION OF VIOLATION AMOUNT 1.
-Failure to submit Game Reports for ejections within 24-hours of the incident. \$50.00 2.
+DESC RIPTION OF VIOLATION AMOUNT 1.
+Failure to submit Game Reports for ejections within 24-hours of the incident. ı \$50.00 2.
 Failure to attend the mandatory "Train the Trainers" meetings. \$150.00 3.
 Assignment of non-eligible contest officials to varsity level contests.
-(Per Official) This fine is doubled for repeat offenses. \$50.00 4.
+(Per Off This fine is doubled for repeat offenses. ficial) \$50.00 4.
 Uniform violations by contest officials. \$50.00 5.
-Use of tobacco/tobacco-like products during, or in the vicinity of, a contest.
-6. Public statements of criticism made orally or electronically about a school, coach, player, etc. 7. .
-Public criticism made orally or electronically about another contest official.
-8. Failure to meet set deadlines for; registration, games worked, association informat update. ion \$100.00 9.
-Registration applications submitted after the posted deadline.
-(Late Fee Per Officia l) \$15.00 10.
-Verbal or physical confrontation by a contest official with a coach, player, spectato at the contest site before, during, or following the contest.
-NOTE: Also subject to s 11.
-Assignment of non-GHSA registered contest officials to a GHSA sanctioned event/c ontest. \$200.00 12.
-Assignment of a contest official in violation of GHSA By-Law 4.52 (i). \$100.00 13.
-General failure to comply with GHSA Policies and Procedures. \$50.00 14.
-Confirmation of being under the influence of alcohol or drugs during the the commission of a contest assignment.
-Immediate Suspension 15.
-Failure to show up to an assigned contest.
-(By-Law 4.54) 2-times the game fee 16.
+5. Use of tobacco/tobacco-like products during, or in the vicinity of, a contest.
+6. Public criticism made orally or electronically in reference to a GHSA contest participant. \$100.00 7.
+Public criticism made orally or electronically about another contest official. \$100.00 8.
+8. Failure to meet set deadlines for; registration, games worked, etc. at t 9.
+Verbal or physical confrontation by a contest official with a coach, player, spectator, etc. at the contest site before, during, or following the contest.
+NC TE: Also subject to suspension. \$200.00 10.
+Assignment of non-GHSA registered contest officials to a GHSA sanctioned ever nt/contest. \$200.00 11.
+Assignment of a contest official in violation of GHSA By-Law 4.52 (i). \$100.00 12.
+General failure to comply with GHSA Policies and Procedures. \$50.00 13.
+Confirmation of being under the influence of alcohol or drugs during the commission of a contest assignment.
+14. Failure to show up to an assigned contest.
+(By-Law 4.54) 2-times th ne game fee 15.
 Failure to adhere to the "Universal Contest Fee Chart."
-Deactivation of charter 17.
-Failure to maintain the listed minimum membership requirements for 2 consecutive years.
-Deactivation of charter
+Deactivatio n of charter 16.
+Failure to maintain the listed minimum membership requirements for 2 consecutive years, or until the minimum can be reached Deactivatio n of charter